-In an effort to better serve the students of Basha High School, CUSD constructed a 640 space parking facility.
+In an effort to better serve the students of Basha High School, CUSD constructed a 698 space parking facility.
 The parking fee is \$80.00 per year.
-Applications may be picked up in the main office, filled out and submitted back to the bookstore with \$80.00, proof of insurance and current driver's license to obtain a parking assignment.
+Applications are on our website.
+Proof of insurance and current driver's license are required to obtain a parking assignment.
+Starting 2023-2024 students will be giving an assigned numbered parking spot.
 REMINDER: The campus speed limit is 15 MPH.